casmacdo/wass-rust/readme.md

 First, we need to install Rust.
 Please follow instructions on [this page](https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_wasm) should you need to install rust.

-After we install Rust, we need to install wasm-pack, which compiles the code to webassembly and produces files that will work in user's browsers.
-To install wasm-pack, we run the following code in our terminals:
+After we install Rust, we need to install wasm-pack, which compiles the code to WebAssembly and produces files that will work in user's browsers.
+To install wasm-pack, we run the following code:

 ```
 cargo install wasm-pack
 ```

 more to come....